 With over 70km of coastline, Louth has several Blue Flag sandy beaches offering unrivalled family fun, activitives and water sports.
 Nature lovers will enjoy the coastal parks, beauty spots and bird watching reserves dotted around the County.
 All beaches have stunning views, are popular with bathers on hot days and walkers of all kinds.

-Seapoint Beach, accessed in 2 places via Termonfeckin Village, and Baltray is overlooked by 2 top class golf links, and boasts a shipwreck.
-Popular with locals who flock there on hot days and walkers in all weathers.
+Seapoint Beach, accessed in 2 places via Termonfeckin Village and Baltray, is overlooked by 2 top class golf links, and boasts a shipwreck.
+Popular with locals and walkers in all weathers.

 Clogherhead beach boasts stunning views, miles of sand, and a water adventure centre.
 The beach has received the International Blue Flag award for 2019, and is lifeguard patrolled during the bathing season.
 Lifeguard times can be on the information notice board at the beach.

 Clogherhead headland is the only high, rocky headland on the east coast between the Mournes and Howth in County Dublin.
 It is also of international significance for its geology as the site where the Iapetus Suture reaches Ireland's east coast.
 Clogherhead is a Special Area of Conservation and is also listed as an Area of Outstanding Natural Beauty because it supports rare, coastal heathland vegetation. there are several informal paths over the headland between the village and Port Oriel and is well worth a visit.
 Grey seals are often seen in the harbour, waiting for fish waste.
 Black guillemots nest in special ‘burrows’ in the harbour wall.